Red brocket: Description

 Its body is reddish-brown in color, with a lighter grayish-brown head and neck, and partially blackish legs.
 The inner thighs and the underside of the tail are white.
 Fawns are spotted white and lack blackish to the legs.
 Only the adult male has antlers, and these are small and spike-like.
 This species is the largest of the brockets.
 The shoulder height is 67–80 cm and the head and body length 105–144 cm.
 These deer typically weigh 24–48 kg, but exceptional males may get as large as 65 kg.

 Diet and behaviour

 The red brocket browses on vegetation (mainly grasses and tender green roots), preferring fruit and seeds when it is available.
 They are also known to feed on fungi.
 In extreme cases where fruit and fungi become scarce, it may eat stems, bark, petioles, leaves, and animal matter instead.
 It is generally solitary and stays in dense jungles.
 When alarmed, the animal snorts or stomps its hooves.

+Hybrids

+Hybridization with the pygmy brocket (Mazama nana) has been documented in captivity.